 Schlumberger’s revenue by segment

-- lower capex spending by upstream producers in Mexico and Brazil
+- lower capex spend by upstream producers in Mexico and Brazil

 - muted upstream activity in Columbia and Venezuela

 - project delays and lower rig counts in Central and West Africa, Angola, and the United Kingdom